 Beginning with the first snowfall, Waterville Valley Resort in New Hampshire instantly becomes the place to be for everyone who loves to celebrate the beauty and adventure of the winter season.

-From pro-skiers to those visiting for the first time, Waterville Valley, a four-season resort set in the White Mountain National Forest, has everything and more that you would desire.
+From pro-skiers to those visiting for the first time, Waterville Valley, a four-season resort set in the White Mountain National Forest in New England, has everything and more that you would desire.

 From a wide range of indoor and outdoor activities, including an ice arena, recreation department, restaurants, shopping, and the ever-convenient Freedom Pass, there is always something to discover.